microprediction/microprediction/README.md

 ## Who is this microprediction user?

 Looking for [microprediction](https://github.com/microprediction/microprediction/tree/master/microprediction)?
 I guess Github made this a "user home page".
 Well hi, this is my [dog](https://i.imgur.com/2E3pskp.jpg).
 This is my [blog](https://www.microprediction.com/blog).
-This is my probably stale [slack invite](https://join.slack.com/t/microprediction/shared_invite/zt-10ad1yiec-Jgsjkit~~dwNnpvRzyBTaQ) and there might be one in the [knowledge center](https://www.microprediction.com/knowledge-center) that hasn't expired.
 I'm the author of these packages:
 - [HumpDay](https://github.com/microprediction/humpday) - Derivative-free optimizers in canonical form, with [Elo ratings](https://microprediction.github.io/optimizer-elo-ratings/html_leaderboards/overall.html)
 - [FirstDown](https://github.com/microprediction/firstdown) - The repo that might ruin the great game of football.
 - [MUID](https://github.com/microprediction/muid) - Memorable Unique Identifiers.
 The only thing I'll be remembered for.